 How Quitline can help you

-The Quitline offers a free and confidential telephone advisory service that allows clients to speak with counsellors, who are trained in Cultural Awareness, about quitting smoking.
+The Quitline offers a free and confidential telephone service that allows clients to speak with counsellors, who are trained in Cultural Awareness, about quitting smoking.